viktorvan/viktorvan.github.io/_posts/2020-08-24-kubernetes-on-raspberry-pi.markdown

 ### 1. Installing Ubuntu

-For my master node I am using a 128 GB sized SD-card.
+For my main node I am using a 128 GB sized SD-card.
 It turns out there are some issues when using a SD-card with a size > 32GB.
 I will describe the fix neeeded below, but my recommendation is to just use a 32 GB card, since we will be adding external storage anyways.

 #### Installation
 To install Ubuntu from my mac I used the Raspberry Pi Imager, but any sd-card imager works fine.
 I am installing Ubuntu 20.04 LTS.